I am a PhD candidate in the Information program at The University of Arizona (that's me on the left).

 I try to always have interesting opportunities to offer graduate and undergraduate students who want to work on privacy enhancing technologies.
 If you are interested, please contact me.

-I am not teaching Information Privacy with Applications this Fall.
-If you are interested in learning about Privacy Technology and security, please reach out by email about independent research credit.
-(The Information Privacy course will be back Fall 2021).
+I am teaching Information Privacy with Applications Fall 2021, as part of a three-person team integrating the course with SGPP 421 'Cyber Crime, Surveillance, and Privacy' and HNRS 205H 'Cultures of Surveillance.'
+If you are interested in learning about Privacy Technology and security, please take the course, or reach out by email about independent research credit.

 In Fall 2018 I taught eSoc 488: Information Privacy with Applications.